aksalsf/aksalsf/README.md

-# Aksal SF | Front End Web Development
 ![Profile views](https://gpvc.arturio.dev/aksalsf)
+# Hey, pleased to meet you 😊
-> Who love to solve your ugly problems using beautiful design, word, and code.
+Glad to see you there, my name is Aksal.
+Someone who love to solve your ugly problems using beautiful design, word, and code.

+## Some trivias about me
 - 🔭 I’m currently studying on Universitas Sebelas Maret
 - 🌱 I’m currently learning Javascript and Wordpress Theme Development
 - 👯 I’m currently working on [BersamaBisaID](https://github.com/bersamabisaid)